YusufMS/todos-app-using-laravel-and-vue/README.md

 !['Reactive search and filter'](resources/tag-suggestion.jpg)

 ### Styling
 Bootstrap is used to style html, which ships with Laravel by default.
-Hoping to use **Vuetify** next time.
+Hope to use **Vuetify** next time !!

 ## The Back-end
-The backend of this app id powered by Laravel and MySQL has been used as the database.
-No any complex or extended code is  integrated as this was just done in order to explore Vue.
-Basic Login & Authentication, CRUD on **todo items**, addition of **tags** related to todos, managing relationships and communicating with the database has been taken care by Laravel.
+The backend of this app id powered by Laravel with a MySQL database.
+No complex or extended code is  integrated as this was just done in order to experiment Vue.
+Basic Login & Authentication, CRUD on **todo items**, addition of **tags** related to todos, managing relationships and communication with the database has been taken care.

 ### Login and Authentication
 Basic login provided by `php artisan ui vue --auth` command.
 >Note : Vue has not been integrated for login views.
 The default **"auth"** views that come with Laravel authentication are used.
-So don't be alarmed when you see these pages refresh on every mouse click :)
+Hence don't expect to see these pages reactive..

 ### CRUD, Requests and Database
 As mentioned above, **Laravel** is used for backend and you may find the CRUD of todo items on **App/Http/Controllers/TodoController**.
 Laravel's **"eloquent"** came in handy for quickly coding the queries and get required data and in required format.